 Jan works as a counsellor/psychotherapist in Whakatane and has also worked as a palliative care nurse for Hospice.
-She has lived in Whaktane since 1979 and, with her late husband, raised her children there.
-Her Vic Davis scholarship is to support her 2018 study through the Centre for Self-Leadership (USA) for the Internal Family Systems Psychotherapy Level One programme – a 3.5 month course with ongoing online learning.
-The training is offered in two modules of a week each, spaced three months apart and is held in Australia.
-The Internal Family Systems Therapy (IFS) is a cutting edge psychotherapy approach which is widely used internationally in the treatment of trauma as well as a wide range of other psychological issues.
+She has lived in Whakatane since 1979 and, with her late husband, raised her children there.
+Her Vic Davis scholarship in 2018 was to support her study through the Centre for Self-Leadership (USA) for the Internal Family Systems Psychotherapy Level One programme.
+The Vic Davis Trust is pleased to be able to continue to support her study in 2019, for the Level Two programme.
+The Internal Family Systems Therapy (IFS) is a cutting-edge psychotherapy approach which is widely used internationally in the treatment of trauma as well as a wide range of other psychological issues.

 Lauren’s scholarship from the Vic Davis Memorial Trust is to support the third and final year (2018) study for her Postgraduate Diploma in Clinical Psychology through Victoria University, and PhD in Psychology.
 She started PhD in 2014, her research having a strong focus on the mental health of young people and their families, with a specific focus on anxiety.
 She has presented at three conferences (2 of which were international) and also is active in tutoring and teaching.
 In 2017 she helped run an anxiety programme helping young people develop skills to better manage their anxiety.
 Lauren has a volunteer history with Presbyterian Support Services, Rape Crisis and more recently as a mental health support worker.